Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Overview of PS-PRM

 In real-world environments, it is infeasible to directly evaluate perception scores for all robot configurations due to the time and effort required to physically reposition the robot and collect sensor data at scale.
 As a result, simulation offers a practical alternative: scoring each configuration by rendering the robot’s camera view and passing it through a perception model.
 However, this simulation-based approach is still computationally intensive.
 Each evaluation involves placing the robot in the simulated scene, generating a photorealistic rendering, and running the perception model to obtain a confidence score.
 As demonstrated in our experiments, rendering high-quality images is time-consuming, especially when evaluating a large number of robot configurations.
 Moreover, perception scores are environment-dependent; any change in the object's position requires re-scoring previously scored configurations.

 To address these challenges, we propose a neural surrogate model inspired by~\cite{quintero2024stochastic, long2025neural} that approximates perception scores without requiring explicit rendering. \cref{alg:neural_surrogate} outlines the full pipeline.
-Given a robot configuration and the target object label, the surrogate model predicts the expected perception performance (\eg, detection confidence for a cup).
+Given a robot configuration and the target object label, the surrogate model predicts the expected perception performance (e.g., detection confidence for a cup).
 We first apply FK to map the configuration from \cspace\ to the robot’s camera pose.
 The neural model is then trained to map these camera transforms to perception scores obtained from labeled, photorealistic simulations.
 Specifically, we generate a dataset by rendering views of objects or humans from varied camera poses in simulation and evaluating each image with a perception model.
 The surrogate is implemented as a multilayer perceptron (MLP)~\cite{rumelhart1986learning} that takes the relative pose between camera and object, along with an object encoding, and outputs the corresponding perception score.
 Trained on this dataset, the surrogate enables fast and scalable evaluation during planning.
-Importantly, because the input is based on camera pose rather than robot-specific joint values, the model generalizes across robots with similar perception setups.
+Importantly, because the input is based on camera-to-object pose rather than robot-specific joint values, the model generalizes across robots and environments with similar perception setups.
+This robot-agnostic formulation is central to our approach: by operating in SE(3) camera space rather than robot configuration space, the surrogate can be reused across different platforms without retraining, as demonstrated in our experiments.